View on GitHub

 2. 95th percentile of all distance indexes within the image is the threshold

-1. Finds the overall mean and standard deviation of the image’s pixel values.
+2. Finds the mean and standard deviation for the pixels selected in previous step

 Deliverables